weikengchen/zkctf-r0-season1/README.md

-# Catch the flag competition over RISC Zero
+# Catch the flag competition over RISC Zero (Season 1)

 This repo contains a catch-the-flag challenge in RISC Zero.